PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 not just me who would do so.
 Would it be possible to include a table in the manuscript, maybe just in the appendix, showing what the dataset used for the training and testing the models looked like (e.g. first 5 rows w column names)

+> As mentioned in the above response, I have added an illustration of what the data look like for the prediction - this should clarify the overall process.
+I think that the issue in the reviewer's code is the inclusion of connectance as a predictor, but I have not tested this assumption as it is unlikely to be realized in practice.

 L182-187: If I understand this correctly, then you have 10K unique species-combination with either an interaction or lack thereof.
 From the 10K